-68. The Finance Officer shall determine the Board's accounting systems, form of accounts and supporting records in accordance with proper practice and the requirements of the Accounts and Audit Regulations 2011 or any subsequent amending legislation and any other relevant legislation.

-69. The Finance Officer shall maintain an adequate and effective system of internal audit of the Board's accounting, financial and other operations in accordance with proper practice.
+- 67. The Finance Officer shall determine the Board's accounting systems, form of accounts and supporting records in accordance with proper practice and the requirements of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 or any subsequent amending legislation and any other relevant legislation. - 68.
+The Finance Officer shall maintain an adequate and effective system of internal control and audit of the Board's accounting, financial and other operations in accordance with proper practice.
 The internal auditor shall be appointed by and shall carry out the work required by the Board in accordance with proper practices.
 In order to demonstrate objectivity and independence, the internal auditor shall be free from any conflicts of interest and shall have no involvement in the financial decision making, management or control of the Board.
-The internal auditor shall report to the Executive Committee in writing or in person on a regular basis with a minimum of one annual written report in respect of each financial year.

-70. Any officer or member of the Board shall, if the Finance Officer or internal auditor requires, make available such documents information and explanations which relate to their accounting and other records as appear to the Finance Officer or internal auditor to be necessary.
+The internal auditor shall report to the Executive Committee in writing or in person on a regular basis with a minimum of one annual written report in respect of each financial year. - 69.
+Any officer, member of the Board or volunteer shall, if the Finance Officer or internal auditor requires, make available such documents information and explanations which relate to their accounting and other records as appear to the Finance Officer or internal auditor to be necessary.